-Now, I’m not a “travel hacking” expert by any means, but it’s something I hope to learn more about in 2017.
+Now, I’m not a “travel hacking” expert by any means, but it’s something I hope to learn more about as our travel continue.
 Travel hacking is essential “gaming the system” to earn free travel through points and rewards programs.
 Nomadic Matt has a great list of travel hacking tactics if you have time to dive into it.

-But for now, I wanted to share a few of the ways that us newbie frequent travelers were able to fly for (almost) free in 2016.
+But for now, I wanted to share a few extremely simple ways us newbie frequent travelers were able to fly for (almost) free for an entire year.
 Here goes:

 This was the biggest opportunity for us, and understandably not an option for everyone.
 But if you or your spouse has a job that requires any sort of travel, combining business with leisure trips is a great way to get your flights paid for you.
 Bleisure trips are becoming more and more acceptable by employers, and I recently read a statistic that a whopping 62% of millenials have extended a business trip for personal travel in the last year.
 So if you’re scared about making the proposition to your boss, don’t be.
 This is likely not the first time they’ve heard (or granted) the request.

 It’s no surprise that most of our travels in the past year involved flying to the Bay Area since that’s where Matt’s working at the moment.
 To make the most of his frequent travel, we started a Bay Area bucket list, and planned several trips that extended over a weekend or two (Monterey, Santa Cruz, & Napa Valley, to name a few).
 We used the weekends to explore all the area has to offer, while Matt worked during the week.
 And since Evelyn is still under two, she flew on my lap for free.[irp]

 While it’s a good idea to sign up for a frequent flyer program for any new airline you use (it’s free!), it’s still best to stick to one or two airlines (preferably which operate in an alliance) that cover your most frequent or desired routes.